soudev/knowledge.mine/stuff/nodejs.md

 --

-* [[GitHub] popcorn-time / popcorn-app](https://github.com/popcorn-time/popcorn-app) - An experiment using the peerflix module of nodejs and connecting a bunch of APIs.
+* [[GitHub] popcorn-team / popcorn-app](https://github.com/popcorn-team/popcorn-app) - An experiment using the peerflix module of nodejs and connecting a bunch of APIs.

 * [[GitHub] mafintosh / peerflix](https://github.com/mafintosh/peerflix) - a streaming torrent client